Exploration on Demand: From Algorithmic Control to User Empowerment: Abstract

 \section{Abstract}

 Recommender systems often struggle with over-specialization, which severely limits users' exposure to diverse content and creates filter bubbles that reduce serendipitous discovery.
 To address this fundamental limitation, this paper introduces an adaptive clustering framework with user-controlled exploration that effectively balances personalization and diversity in movie recommendations.
 Our approach leverages sentence-transformer embeddings to group items into semantically coherent clusters through an online algorithm with dynamic thresholding, thereby creating a structured representation of the content space.
-Building upon this clustering foundation, we propose a novel exploration mechanism that empowers users to control recommendation diversity by strategically sampling from less-engaged clusters, thus expanding their content horizons while preserving relevance.
+Building upon this clustering foundation, we propose a novel exploration mechanism that empowers users to control recommendation diversity by strategically sampling from less-engaged clusters, thus expanding their content horizons while explicitly exposing the relevance-diversity trade-off.
 Experiments on the MovieLens dataset demonstrate the system's effectiveness, showing that exploration significantly reduces intra-list similarity from 0.34 to 0.26 while simultaneously increasing unexpectedness to 0.73.
-Furthermore, our Large Language Model-based A/B testing methodology, conducted with 300 simulated users, reveals that 72.7\% of long-term users prefer exploratory recommendations over purely exploitative ones, providing strong evidence for the system's ability to promote meaningful content discovery without sacrificing user satisfaction.
+Furthermore, our Large Language Model-based A/B testing methodology, conducted with 300 simulated users, reveals that 72.7\% of long-term users prefer exploratory recommendations over purely exploitative ones.
+Additional relevance metrics, including NDCG@k, Recall@k, and HitRate@k, reveal the expected relevance-diversity trade-off against CF and MMR baselines, positioning the method as a controllable exploration layer for promoting meaningful content discovery.